zulip/zulip/docs/code-style.rst

 Python
 ------

--  Scripts should start with ``#!/usr/bin/env python2.7`` and not
-   ``#!/usr/bin/env python2.7``.
-See commit ``437d4aee`` for an explanation of
-   why.
-Don't put such a line on a Python file unless it's meaningful to run it as a script.
+- Scripts should start with ``#!/usr/bin/env python`` and not ``#/usr/bin/python`` (the right Python may not be installed at /usr/bin) or ``#/usr/bin/env/python2.7`` (bad for Python 3 compatibility).
+Don't put a shebang line on a Python file unless it's meaningful to run it as a script.
 (Some libraries can also be run as scripts, e.g. to run a test suite.)

 -  The first import in a file should be
    ``from __future__ import absolute_import``, per `PEP
    328 <http://docs.python.org/2/whatsnew/2.5.html#pep-328-absolute-and-relative-imports>`__